"Expensive Brunette" Doesn't Have To Cost A Thing

 Advertisement

-If you're not playing the waiting game by letting your blonde grow out with time, the process of going processed blonde-to-brown in a single sitting looks a bit like a color correction, which colorist Adriana Pinto tells me involves adding lowlights, a darker dye, or colored gloss over the blonde to "fill in" the previously bleached strands.
+If you're not playing the waiting game by letting your blonde grow out with time, the process of going processed blonde-to-brown in a single sitting looks a bit like a colour correction, which colourist Adriana Pinto tells me involves adding lowlights, a darker dye, or coloured gloss over the blonde to "fill in" the previously bleached strands.

-Celebrity colorist Tracey Cunningham says the grown-out-root trend might be a general shift towards a less fussy hair-color aesthetic.
-"Hair is almost always darker at the roots and a little lighter at the ends, so this trend is basically low-maintenance color," Cunningham explains.
+Celebrity colourist Tracey Cunningham says the grown-out-root trend might be a general shift towards a less fussy hair-colour aesthetic.
+"Hair is almost always darker at the roots and a little lighter at the ends, so this trend is basically low-maintenance colour," Cunningham explains.
 Moreover, if you let your hair grow darker gradually, there's no real shock value — the highlights just fade down your hair until they're at the ends.
-If you look at it as an investment, this time next year, your color could be a clean slate.
+If you look at it as an investment, this time next year, your colour could be a clean slate.